Axeho2/Mutual-Linearity-in-Nonequilibrium-Langevin-Dynamics/README.md

 # Mutual Linearity Simulation Codes

+Those codes are used in the paper published under the same name (arXiv: xxxx.xxxxxxx).

+This work is supported by the U.S. National Science Foundation under Grant No. DMR-2145256 and Alfred P. Sloan Foundation Matter-to-Life Theory Award under Grant No. G-2025-25194.

 This folder contains Monte Carlo simulation and plotting scripts for the F1-ATPase tilted-periodic-potential model used to test steady-state and non-stationary mutual linearity in overdamped Langevin dynamics.

 The code is split into simulation scripts, plotting scripts, and one convenience shell script that runs the full workflow.